zlogic/mendix-docs/content/en/docs/howto/extensibility/howto-datastorage-api.md

 ## Retrieving Objects Using OQL Specified in a Dataset

 Instead of coding the OQL statement in a string parameter, you can also use a Dataset.
-This has the benefit the that Mendix Studio Pro will validate your OQL query.
+This has the benefit that Mendix Studio Pro will validate your OQL query.

 {{< figure src="/attachments/howto/extensibility/howto-datastorage-api/image040.png" class="no-border" >}}